sojs-coder/forge/docs/api/Scaler.md

 The `Scaler` component makes a `GameObject` continuously scale up and down between a minimum and maximum size.
 It's useful for pulsating effects, breathing animations, or indicating interactive elements.

+## Constructor

+`new Scaler({ scaleSpeed, minScale, maxScale })`

+-   `scaleSpeed?: Vector`
+    The rate at which the object scales per frame.
+This is a `Vector` to allow for independent scaling speeds on the X and Y axes.
+Defaults to `new Vector(0.01, 0.01)`.

+-   `minScale?: Vector`
+    The minimum scale the object will shrink to.
+Defaults to `new Vector(0.5, 0.5)`.

+-   `maxScale?: Vector`
+    The maximum scale the object will grow to.
+Defaults to `new Vector(1.5, 1.5)`.

 ## Properties

 -   `scaleSpeed: Vector`
     The rate at which the object scales per frame.
-This is a `Vector` to allow for independent scaling speeds on the X and Y axes.
-Defaults to `new Vector(0.01, 0.01)`.

 -   `minScale: Vector`
     The minimum scale the object will shrink to.
-Defaults to `new Vector(0.5, 0.5)`.

 -   `maxScale: Vector`
     The maximum scale the object will grow to.

-Defaults to `new Vector(1.5, 1.5)`.
+-   `scalingUp: boolean`
+    A boolean indicating whether the object is currently scaling up or down.

 ## How it Works